-Figure 35: SCC2 software update complete
+Figure 36: SCC2 software update complete

-NOTE If the ADF is powered off during the flash update procedure, the factory default software image will be booted on the next start.
-This makes it very difficult to brick the system.
+If the ADF is powered off during the flash update procedure, the factory default software image will be booted on the next start.

 ATTENTION: It is imperative that the new software image is an approved Comsys software image suitable for the application at hand.